 - Meet artists, musicians and writers like WH Auden, The Velvet Underground and Nico, Joey Ramone, Keith Haring and Lady Bunny.

 - Experience the incredible array of subcultures that have flourished here, from 1960s hippies to the downtown cool of the 1990s

 - Find out how punk music was born here and dominated the look of St. Marks Place

 - Spend some time hanging in the neighborhood’s center, Tompkins Square Park

 - Learn about the increase of wealth since 2000 and how it’s created a debate over the future of the neighborhood

 - Local institutions and businesses like Veselka, the Fillmore East, Manic Panic and the original Hare Krishna temple

-This live online experience makes a fun socially-distanced event for your family, organization, or group of friends.
+Book a walking tour with our guides in New York City or a live online experience that makes a fun socially distanced event for your family, organization, or group of friends.